Tom Jones (singer)

-Jones' performing range has included pop, R&B, show tunes, country, dance, soul, and gospel.
+Jones's performing range has included pop, R&B, show tunes, country, dance, soul, and gospel.
 In 2008, the New York Times called him a "musical shapeshifter [who could] slide from soulful rasp to pop croon, with a voice as husky as it was pretty".
 He has sold over 100 million records, with 36 Top 40 hits in the UK and 19 in the US, including "It's Not Unusual", "What's New Pussycat?", the theme song for the James Bond film Thunderball (1965), "Green, Green Grass of Home", "Delilah", "She's a Lady", "Sex Bomb", and a cover of Prince's "Kiss".

 Jones has also occasionally dabbled in acting, first making his debut in the lead role of the television film Pleasure Cove (1979).
 He also appeared as himself in Tim Burton's film Mars Attacks!
 (1996).
 In 1970, he received a Golden Globe Award for Best Actor – Television Series Musical or Comedy nomination for hosting the television series This Is Tom Jones.
 In 2012, he played his first dramatic acting role in an episode of Playhouse Presents.
 He received a Grammy Award for Best New Artist in 1966, an MTV Video Music Award in 1989, and two Brit Awards: Best British Male in 2000 and Outstanding Contribution to Music in 2003.
-He received an OBE in 1998 and was knighted by Queen Elizabeth II in 2005 for services to music.
-He experienced a resurgence in popularity in the 2010s due to his role as a coach on the talent show The Voice UK (2012–present).
+He was made an Officer of the Order of the British Empire (OBE) in 1998 and was knighted by Queen Elizabeth II in 2006 for services to music.
+He experienced a resurgence in popularity in the 2010s due to his role as a coach on the talent show The Voice UK (2012–2015, 2017–present).

 Early life

-Thomas John Woodward was born at 57 Kingsland Terrace in Treforest on 7 June 1940, the son of Freda Jones (1914–2003) and coal miner Thomas Woodward (1910–1981).
-He is primarily of English descent; his maternal grandfather was Welsh, his maternal grandmother was born in Wales to English parents from Somerset and Wiltshire, his English paternal grandfather was from Gloucestershire, and his English paternal grandmother was from Wiltshire.
+Thomas John Woodward was born at 57 Kingsland Terrace in Treforest in Wales on 7 June 1940, the son of Freda Jones (1914–2003) and coal miner Thomas Woodward (1910–1981).
+He is primarily of English descent.
+His maternal grandfather was Welsh, and his maternal grandmother was born in Wales to English parents from Somerset and Wiltshire.
+His English paternal grandfather was from Gloucestershire, and his English paternal grandmother was from Wiltshire.

 He attended Wood Road Infants School, Wood Road Junior School, and Pontypridd Central Secondary Modern School.
 He began singing at an early age; he would regularly sing at family gatherings, weddings, and in his school choir.
 He did not like school or sports, but gained confidence through his singing talent.
 At the age of 12, he was diagnosed with tuberculosis.
 Many years later, he said, "I spent two years in bed recovering.
 It was the worst time of my life."
 During this time, he could do little else but listen to music and draw.